e2thex/thoughts/docs/schematic-approach/On Free Will.md

 - When you touch something hot, you pull your hand away before you even consciously process it.
 This doesn't feel like a choice - it's an automatic response hardwired into our nervous system.

-- When someone you love is in danger, you may act to protect them without any sense of choosing.
+- When someone you love is in danger, you may act to protect them without any sense of choice.
 The emotional drive is so strong that alternatives don't even enter consciousness.

 - Sometimes social or moral imperatives feel so strong that we experience them as forces rather than choices.
 If you see someone drop their wallet, you might feel compelled to return it without experiencing this as a choice.